Feral cat: Effects on wildlife

 In the United States, free-ranging cats kill one to four billion birds and six to 22 billion mammals annually.

 In Australia, domestic cats were introduced in the 1800s to settlements that had developed near gold mining sites and farms as a pest control strategy to decimate rabbits, mice, and rats.
 Feral cats kill on average one million reptiles each day.
-It has been estimated that they kill more than 800 million mammals annually, of which 56 percent are native species.
+Feral cats in Australia kill over 1.5 billion native mammals, birds, reptiles and frogs, and 1.1 billion invertebrates each year.
+Predation by cats is a recognised threat to over 200 nationally threatened species, and 37 listed migratory species.
+They have contributed to the extinction of more than 20 Australian mammal species, including the pig-footed bandicoots, lesser bilby and broad-faced potoroo.